MeanderingNinja/LitterLog-WebApp/README.md

 - A Download button which allows users to download the raw timestamps data
 - A Sign Up and Log In feature to create a custom profile of the user's cat
 - A button that allows the user to opt in for getting notified whenever their cat visits the bathroom
+- Refactor the repo by using the framework React

 ## Authors
 List the authors of your web app, including any contributors or collaborators.